Features

 More granular delegates

-Since all PNFTs operations must go through the Token Metadata program, it can create a new delegate system on top of the spl-token delegate.
-One that is more granular and allows PNFT owners to pick the operations they want to delegate to a third party.
+Since all pNFTs operations must go through the Token Metadata program, it can create a new delegate system on top of the spl-token delegate.
+One that is more granular and allows pNFT owners to pick the operations they want to delegate to a third party.

-Information for this new delegate system is stored on a special Token Record PDA that is derived from both the Mint and the Token accounts of the PNFT.
-When a new delegate authority is assigned to a PNFT, the Token Metadata program synchronizes that information on both the Token account and the Token Record account.
+Information for this new delegate system is stored on a special Token Record PDA that is derived from both the Mint and the Token accounts of the pNFT.
+When a new delegate authority is assigned to a pNFT, the Token Metadata program synchronizes that information on both the Token account and the Token Record account.

 We discuss these delegates in more detail in the "Token Delegates" section of the Delegated Authorities page.